 At Key Stage 3, your child’s initial ability group is determined by their performance in their Maths and English exams at Key Stage 2.
 This is reviewed at regular intervals depending on your child’s performance during Key Stage 3.

 The school operates a 48 period two week timetable (24 periods per week).
 There are 5 periods per day (4 in the morning, 1 in the afternoon), each of which lasts for one hour, except Wednesday when there are 3 lessons in the morning and 1 in the afternoon.

 There is a 20 minute break in the morning between periods 2 and 3.
 Lunchtime is 50 minutes.

-Nurture Group: On entry in year 7, key students with the lowest English and Maths score will be identified and will follow an alternative curriculum to meet their needs.
+Nurture Group: On entry in year 7, some students follow an alternative curriculum to meet their needs.
 This curriculum is stage not age based.
 These students will participate in literacy and numeracy hours daily.
 Project work will cover the other areas of the curriculum.
-To maintain a balanced curriculum and links to their year group these students will join the mainstream curriculum for Art, Drama, DT, Science and PE.
+To maintain a balanced curriculum and links to their year group these students will join the mainstream curriculum for Art, Drama, Design Technology, Computing, Citizenship and Values and PE.
 Students will be assessed on progress and when ready move into the mainstream curriculum.